PioneersHub/pytube/docs/video-organization.md

     pycon: "pycon"      # Tracks containing "pycon" → PyCon channel
     pydata: "pydata"    # Tracks containing "pydata" → PyData channel
     data: "pydata"      # Tracks containing "data" → PyData channel

+# Optional: AI heuristics for unmatched videos
+openai:
+  api_key: "sk-..."
+anthropic:
+  api_key: "sk-..."
 ```

+### Special Cases

+- **Do Not Record**: Videos marked with `do_not_record: true` in Pretalx are automatically moved to `do_not_release/` directory
+- **No Publishing**: These videos are tracked but not uploaded or published

+!!! danger "Important Safety Note"
+    **NEVER upload videos from the `do_not_release/` directory to YouTube!**
+    These videos are marked as `do_not_record` for privacy reasons.
+    The `pytube youtube map` command will automatically skip these videos and warn if they are found on YouTube.

 ## Workflow